philipstubbs13/liri-node-ap/README.md

   * [Issues](#issues)

 ## <a name="about-this-project"></a> About this project
+<p>LIRI is like iPhone's SIRI.
+However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
+LIRI is a command line node app that takes in parameters and gives you back tweets, songs, and movies.</p>

 ## <a name="contribute"></a> Getting started
 To get started running LIRI on your computer and/or contribute to this project, perform the following steps: